How to Consolidate Multiple Excel Worksheets into One PivotTable: 2 Methods

 consolidate multiple worksheets into one pivottable

-• Next, the Import Data dialog box will appear.
-Select PivotTable Report, the sheet where you want the Pivot Table to be opened and click OK.
+• The Import Data dialog box will appear.
+Select PivotTable Report, the sheet where you want the Pivot Table to be opened, and click OK.

-• You will see your Pivot Table in a new worksheet as we chose a New worksheet for it.
-After that, drag the Date range to the Rows Field, Sales Price to the Values Field, and Seller to the Columns Field to have a look at the summarized data of your worksheets.
+• See your Pivot Table in a new worksheet as we chose a New worksheet for it.
+Drag the Date range to the Rows Field, Sales Price to the Values Field, and Seller to the Columns Field to have a look at the summarized data of your worksheets.

 consolidate multiple worksheets into one pivottable

-• After that, you will see monthly and overall reports of the sales from March to June.
+• See monthly and overall reports of the sales from March to June.
 You can also see seller based sales records in your Pivot Table.

-• In addition, if you want to find more information about sales in a month, click on the Plus icon beside the month name.
+• Find more information about sales in a month, click on the Plus icon beside the month name.
 This will return you a date-based sales report.

 consolidate multiple worksheets into one pivottable